cloudfoundry/openjdk-cnb/README.md

 The detection phase always passes and contributes nothing to the build plan, depending on other buildpacks to request contributions.

 ## Build
-If another buildpack has requested a contribution of
+If the build plan contains

 * `openjdk-jdk`
   * Contributes a JDK to a cache layer with all commands on `$PATH`